Lapland-Robotics/AI.R-ATV/README.md

 # AI.R-ATV
-This is a ROS2 platform based program designed to control and Monitor ATVs!
+This is a ROS2 platform based program designed to control and Monitor ATVs.

 ## Tree view